MLChain/MLChain/api/core/tools/docs/en_US/tool_scale_out.md

     - In `llm` mode, if the parameter is required, the Agent is required to infer this parameter
     - In `form` mode, if the parameter is required, the user is required to fill in this parameter on the frontend before the conversation starts
   - `options` Parameter options
-    - In `llm` mode, Mlchain will pass all options to LLM, LLM can infer based on these options
+    - In `llm` mode, Dify will pass all options to LLM, LLM can infer based on these options
     - In `form` mode, when `type` is `select`, the frontend will display these options
   - `default` Default value
   - `min` Minimum value, can be set when the parameter type is `number`.